meriem2012arb/Stroke-Prediction/README.md

 The Pipfile records what you have installed (thus only run the packages installation once) and in the Pipfile.lock are the packages checksums.

-Close the environment with Crt + d
+Close the environment with Crtl + d

-To use the environment, run pipenv shell and deploy the model as said in the next section.
+To use the environment, run ```pipenv shell``` and deploy the model as said in the next section.

-### Apply the deployment
+##  Apply the deployment

 In the active environment and open the web server by running: